Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

   - Correct credentials?
   - Can we connect through other means?
 E.g. Fivetran

+## Connecting to S3 bucket
+- Create a bookmark
+- Enter the server name
+- Enter Access Key ID
+- Enter Secret Access Key
+- Add the path of the bucket where I have read access (this will also populate the URL in the Cyberduck settings)

 **Other things to check for (e.g. during interviews)**
 - Min and max dates